mfaltys/redns/readme.md

 |Procrastination (12) | 3 | 4 | I always pull through with enough coffee |
 |Unknown DNS issues (12) | 3 | 4 | If clients try an unsupported DNS call it will not resolve but instead return a DNS SERVFAIL and timeout if not handled correctly.
 I dont know what I dont know |
 |Unit testing (8) | 2 | 4 | Its difficut to unit test DNS calls in go, feature testing is much easier.
 It could have unknown negative side effects|

+## Application Requirements

+### User Stories
+- As an administrator, I want to add new blacklisted domains to keep my clients safe.
+- As an end-user, I want non-intrusive malware indicators so I am not distracted.
+- As an administrator, I want to be alerted of malicious intent to keep my users safe.
+- As an administrator, I want to follow traffic on a per-ip basis to track down malicious software swiftly.
+- As an organizational manager, I want an IOC deployed rapidly to cut down on man-hour costs.

+### Use Cases